kochd/electricsheep-hd-client/README.md

 ### Windows
 Download an install the [latest release](https://github.com/kochd/electricsheep-hd-client/releases/latest) and follow the steps for your registration to get your apikey.

 If you want the latest development version Install using the installer and replace every existing file in the installation folder with the content of the [latest master](https://github.com/kochd/electricsheep-hd-client/archive/master.zip).
-This usually isn't need as we package a new installer whenever this should be the case.
+This usually isn't needed as we package a new installer whenever this should be the case.

 ## Registration